-- Stand in front of a bench or a sturdy exercise box.
+- Stand in front of a bench or sturdy exercise box.

-- Then step up on it, one foot at a time.
+- Step up on the box, one foot at a time.

 - Step back down in the same pattern.

-- Kick each leg back behind you, concentrating on using your glutes and upper thighs.
+- Kick one leg back behind you, engaging your glutes and upper thighs.

-- Lower each leg and repeat on the other side.
+- Lower your leg and repeat on the other leg.

-Be sure to stretch before and after exercise to prevent muscle strains and tears.
+Be sure to warm up before exercise to prevent muscle strains.

-Aim for two to three sessions per week, 30 minutes at a time.
+Aim for 2 to 3 sessions per week, 30 minutes at a time.